Code-Institute-Submissions/gym-website/README.md

 - The format of the planet health limerick site has some similarities to Code Institute Student Mini Project with Bootstrap 4.
 - The format of this README file came from the Code Institute.
 - The template for this project is the Code Institute student template for Gitpod.
+- The correct menu left to right order on both desktop and iphone X can from https://stackoverflow.com/
 - The Gallery page was 100% copy and paste from Code Institute Love Running Lesson.
 - The hero image alt text solution came from https://www.davidmacd.com/blog/alternate-text-for-css-background-images.html
 - Excellence Ilesanmi provided mentor support and feedback on the Gym Website pages.